shawn-wilkinson/agentalert/README.md

 √ Want to be able to send test text messages to contacts

-- Want to be able to edit my phone number via the profile page
+√ Want to be able to edit my phone number via the profile page

-- Want to be told if the phone number I am entering is improperly formatted

 √ Want to be able to send a test text to my entered phone number

-- Want to receive a confirmation text when adding a new phone number

 √ Want to be able to have a "panic word" (created at sign up)

-- Want to be able to change this panic word at will from my profile page
+√ Want to be able to change this panic word at will from my profile page

 √ Want all my contacts to be notified via text if I text my panic word to agent alert at any time

 MVP+:

+- Want to be told if the phone number I am entering is improperly formatted
+- Want to receive a message from Agent Alert when I sign up confirming that the number was entered correctly

 - Want to be able to have a "clear word" (created at sign up)
 - Want to be able to change this clear word at will from my profile page